 NASA Endeavor

-Literature Review Draft
+Literature Review

 Introduction

 The purpose of my research is to have students make the big connections in science by incorporating concept maps into their interactive science notebooks.
 I teach high school chemistry and physics at a rural, agricultural high school.
 My students do not have science experiences outside the classroom, and do not obtain many science experiences in the elementary and middle school.
 As a result, many of my students have very limited science skills and understanding of the main concepts.
 Therefore, this project will focus on improving their science skills and understanding by utilizing concept maps in their interactive science notebooks purchased by a district science grant.